evanwill/refine-lessons/chronicling-api.md

 ## Example 2: URL Queries and Parsing JSON

 Many cultural institutions provide web APIs enabling users to access information about their collections via simple HTTP requests.
-These sources enable new queries and aggregations of text that were previously impossible, cutting across boundaries of repositories and collections to enable large scale analysis of both content and metadata.
+These sources enable new queries and aggregations of text that were previously impossible, cutting across boundaries of repositories and collections to support large scale analysis of both content and metadata.
 This example will harvest data from the [Chronicling America](http://chroniclingamerica.loc.gov/) project to collect a small set of newspaper front pages with full text.
 Following a common web scraping workflow, Refine is used to construct the query URL, fetch the information, and parse the JSON response.